 Not at all!
-In fact, Duke pays the full tuition of all PhD students and pays all students a stipend of at least $23,370 per year so you can devote yourself to your education and training.
-Most students also receive additional funding during the summer.
-Health insurance is also included.
+In fact, Duke pays the full tuition of all PhD students and pays all students a stipend of at least $25,245 per academic year so you can devote yourself to your education and training.
+Students also receive additional funding during the summer.
+Health insurance and dental is also included.

 How does the admissions committee evaluate statements of purpose?

 We train future researchers.
 As such, we want to know about your interest in and experience with research.
 Tell us about your senior thesis, research apprenticeships, and experience at a think tank or other research institute.
 Tell us, too, about what you want to study in the future.
 You don’t need to have a precise research question nailed down – in fact, we don’t want you to come in with your heart set on a single question – but we do want to hear about what kind of questions motivate you, what your interests are, and why.
 If you have any demonstrated strengths (awards, high grades, etc.), mention them too, though in a matter-of-fact way rather than in a boasting way.

 We also want to know why you think Duke is a good fit.
 Of course, we want to know your intellectual reasons, but if you also have a tie to North Carolina or any other reason that makes you specifically excited about Duke, please tell us that too.

 There are also things that some applicants include that you should probably avoid.
 Since we are training future researchers, we’re less interested in your experience with activism, teaching, and extracurricular activities.
 Of course, these are all potentially great things to do; they are just not relevant for admission to graduate school.

 You just mentioned research experience multiple times.
 What can I do if I don’t have any?